-Each May, the United States has celebrated its historic resources during National Preservation Week (1973-2004) and Preservation Month (2005-present).
-Led by the National Trust for Historic Preservation, this year's theme is People Saving Places.
-Historic place-savers pour their time, energy, and resources into protecting places they care about, often without recognition.
-Preservation Month 2022 is for them—a national high-five to everyone doing the great work of saving places in hopes that it will inspire and empower others to do the same.
+This page was originally part of 2022's May is Preservation Month, a celebration of historic places and the people pouring their time, energy, and resources into protecting places they care about, often without recognition.
+Preservation Month is for them—a national high-five to everyone doing the great work of saving places in hopes that it will inspire and empower others to do the same.

-In honor of Preservation Month we will showcase different eras and styles of buildings that are still being used, loved, and admired here today.
-Our hats are off to the people who care from these irreplaceable buildings!
-Check back periodically for a new era of architecture from Ann Arbor's past.
+In honor of Preservation Month we've showcased different eras and styles of buildings that are still being used, loved, and admired in Ann Arbor today.
+Our hats are off to the people who care for irreplaceable buildings!

 The Italianate style was a reaction to the rigidly formal, classical architecture that had dominated American buildings since the early 18th century.
 Taking its cues from Italian Renaissance architecture, this style dominates Ann Arbor's downtown commercial districts along Main, W. Liberty, and Washington.
 The cube shape is dominant for most residences although “high style" Italianate often features towers or cupolas.

 Christian Eberbach, the owner of a successful drug store and laboratory equipment factory, built this textbook example of a brick Italianate villa-style house in 1863.
 It is an L-shaped house with a four-story tower at the entry.
 The windows have corbeled brick crowns with segmental arches and there is a deep bracketed eave, both typical of the style.